Qdesai/ASP.NET-Assignment1/MarvelMonitors/README.txt

 0111 changed the index method in the MonitorsController inorder show the records that match the search.
 0128 added the textbox in the index page for the search string.
 0132 changed the form post method to "GET".
+0145 added a new class in the models folder named MonitorsScreeenSizeModel.
+0147 populated the MonitorsScreeenSizeModel class.
+0152 updated the index model
+0158 messed it up so tried again :(
+0210 finally updated the index model successfully
+0230 updated the view/Monitors/Index.cshtml
+0237 Finally checked the filter and the dropdown field and it works perfectly!!!